arfbllh/Goofy-Pinkman-on-the-run/README.md

 **The main objectives of the game:**
 1. To improve programming and problem solving skill in C
 2. For enjoyment
-3. To learn about how to build a game from scratch
+3. To build a game from scratch

 #Requirements
 	-gcc version 9.3